ChristianAnswers.Net WebBible Encyclopedia

 And the books were opened.” —Daniel 7:10 NASB

 Fire in war

 In war, fire was used in the destruction of cities, as Jericho (Joshua 6:24), Ai (8:19), Hazor (11:11), Laish (Judges 18:27), etc.

 The war-chariots of the Canaanites were burnt (Joshua 11:6, 9, 13).

 The Israelites burned the idolatrous images (2 Kings 10:26; Revised King James Version, “pillars”) of the house of Baal.
 These objects of worship seem to have been of the nature of obelisks, and were sometimes evidently made of wood.

 Torches were sometimes carried by the soldiers in battle (Judges 7:16).

-- LIGHTNING—a type of fire from the sky (see lightning)
+Lightning is a type of fire in the sky (see lightning).